-WODC will meet with the developer and agent in due course, to fully understand the roles and responsibilities of all parties throughout the process.
-This note sets out our understanding at the current time, based on guidance published by the Planning Inspectorate and the early draft proposals that have been published by the developer.
+WODC will continue to meet with the developer and agent for the proposed solar farm, to fully understand the roles and responsibilities of all parties and will be working closely with the other affected District Councils (host and neighbouring authorities) in Oxfordshire to complete the necessary steps throughout DCO process.

+This note sets out our understanding at the current time, based on guidance published by the Planning Inspectorate and the early draft proposals that have been published by the developer

-The Proposal
+The proposal

-Photovolt Development Partners (PVDP) is proposing a new solar farm in the west of Oxfordshire called Botley West Solar Farm.
+Photovolt Development Partners (PVDP) are proposing a new solar farm in the west of Oxfordshire called Botley West Solar Farm.
 Botley West Solar Farm (Botley West) could deliver 840 Megawatts (MW) of clean affordable power to the National Grid.